 Discover Europe's extraordinary capital

 Although Strasbourg is well known for its architectural and cultural appeal, it's also a fantastic place to visit as a family.
-Nestled in the centre of the mountainous region of Alsace, there are no end of outdoor pursuits to enjoy, with a wealth of museums, shopping opportunities and authentic local food waiting to welcome you back inside.
-If you've always wanted to visit Strasbourg, now's the time to explore this amazing city and its surroundings - located just half a day's drive from Eurotunnel Le Shuttle in Calais.
+Nestled in the centre of the mountainous region of Alsace, there are no end of outdoor pursuits to enjoy.
+There is also a wealth of museums, shopping opportunities and authentic local food waiting to welcome you back inside.

 Cathédrale Notre Dame de Strasbourg